fastbootstrap/docs/content/components/avatar-group/index.md

 ## Border color

-The color of the border around the avatar.
+Customize the color of the border around the avatar.
 Any color that the CSS border-color property accepts can be used.

 {{< example >}}